MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 4. Comfortable area where people can sit or stand side-by-side without feeling cramped
 5. Adjustable sitting / standing table with multiport usb hub
 6. Wireless mouse
-7. Mini pc used to remote in to developer machine
+7. Mini pc used for remoting in to the developer machine
 8. Assortment of keyboards the team prefers

 #### Layout